FatCharlie/DiscoBox/README.md

 # DiscoBox

-A photonic quantum computer you can build at home, targeting cluster states equivalent to 9+ qubits.
+A photonic quantum computer you can build at home, targeting cluster states equivalent to 8 qubits.

 ![Alt text](images/oam-radial-modes.svg)

 ## Lets make some dimensions

-We're scaling our 405nm-laser-spdc-entagled-photons into high dimensions by twisting the orbital angular momentum (4 to the left and 4 to the right for **l**=8 total) with our Spatial Light Modulators and altering the radials (**p**=6) for 48 usable dimensions (l*p) with our q-plates (optics equipment) in preparation for the next step, <font size="2em">**hyper-dimensional-entaglement**</font> ( I'm calling it that - the creators [Lib & Bromberg](https://www.nature.com/articles/s41566-024-01524-w) called it "high-dimensional spatial encoding of cluster states")
+We're scaling our 405nm-laser-spdc-entagled-photons into high dimensions by twisting the orbital angular momentum (2 to the left and 2 to the right for **l=4** total) with our Spatial Light Modulators and altering the radials (**p=4**) with our q-plates (optics equipment) for 16 usable dimensions (**l*p**)  in preparation for the next step, <font size="2em">**hyper-dimensional-entaglement**</font> ( I'm calling it that - the creators [Lib & Bromberg](https://www.nature.com/articles/s41566-024-01524-w) called it "high-dimensional spatial encoding of cluster states")

 ## Hyper Dimensional Entaglement

-Take our 48d Hilbert space we just created and partition it (physically this is one per spatial light mode) into "registers" where d=2 (a traditional qubit).
+Take our 16d Hilbert space we just created and partition it into "registers" where dimension=2 (a traditional qubit) which we connect via **tensor products** , which is what gives our free gates (free on the same photon).

 ## References